EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Works : No, the application accepts a negative ZIP Code

+### 1.9 - Ensure the date is parsed as DD/MM/YYYY

+Description : Using some software to make HTTP requests such as Postman, send a POST request to "https://e.hr.dmerej.info/add_employee" with a date in the DD/MM/YYYY format

+Acceptance : The employee is added with an hiring date in the french format and not the american format (ex : 11/12/2022 = 11 dec 2022 and not 12 nov 2022)

+Works : Yes

 ## 2 - List Employees page
 ### 2.1 - The page should display all employees